Heading to the North Georgia Appalachians for some exhilarating, spell-binding views as you mountain climb?

 Mountain Climbing Tips

 But, if mountain climbing is your thing, make sure you pack the following into your backpack for your climbing/hiking expedition:

-- Plenty of water - it's a great idea to take some type of water treatment, too, just in case you run out of the bottled stuff
+- Plenty of water - it's a great idea to take some water treatment, too, just in case you run out of the bottled stuff

-- Flashlight (in case you're not quite back on the ground when you start losing the light, and also so you can be found more easily, if need be
+- Flashlight (in case you're not quite back on the ground when you start losing light, and also so you can be found more quickly if needed

 - Your cell phone (For emergency use only - best not to get distracted chatting or texting while taking on a mountain!)

 - First Aid Kit

 - A sweater, sweatshirt or jacket in case the temperature drops

 If it's cool when you start your climb, dress in layers.
 You'll want to leave room in your backpack to stow these layers later in case you get too hot.
 If temperatures are warm, these items need to fit in your pack from the start.